hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 > Get-Command -Module HPEGreenLake
 ```

 In this first release, about 50 cmdlets are available with the HPE GreenLake module.
-The main supported resources includes:
+The table below describes the main resources and features that are supported:

 ![](/img/LJ-key-supported-resources.png)